-6. Start surveying at a point as far out in the water you can wade safely.
-Move on along the line toward the theodolite station.
-Survey all points where the vertical angel of the profile changes.
-Record information about the point in the radio (ex. shore line, in the water, foot of cliff, on top of peg, next to peg, top of beach ridge, etc....).
+3. Start surveying at a point as far out in the water you can wade safely.
+Move on along the line toward P1a/P2a.
+Survey/measure all points where the vertical angel of the profile changes.
+Record information about the point in the notes on the CAT phone (ex. shore line, in the water, foot of cliff, on top of peg, next to peg, top of beach ridge, etc.).